-If you don't enable the proper settings for your computer, you could allow access not just to the files you intend to share, but also to other information on your hard drive, like your tax returns, email messages, medical records, etc.
+If you don't enable the proper settings for your computer, you could allow access not just to the files you intend to share, but also to other information on your hard drive, like your tax returns, email messages, and medical records.

 Alternatively, you may have downloaded or shared material that is protected by copyright laws, which would mean that you could be breaking the law.
 In some instances, media can be used or shared under the Creative Commons license or for academic purposes.
 See the MIT Libraries for more information on the dos and don'ts of using copyrighted material.